 Our Good Earth: Rural Life and American Art

-Since the nation’s founding, America’s national identity has been tied to the rural ideal.
-The power of the young country was drawn from its nature, with forests to clear, resources to mine, and land to develop on an unprecedented scale.
-The yeoman farmer was among the most familiar of national characters.
+Since the nation’s founding, America’s national identity has been tied to rural life and the mythic figure of the humble yeoman farmer—a national icon credited with taming a vast nature.
 Even as the focus of American life drifted to the city from the farms, country ways remained a persistent subject of interest for artists.

-Works by artists ranging from Winslow Homer and Rhonda Nicholls in the nineteenth century to Thomas Hart Benton, Marion Greenwood, Ansel Adams, and Andrew Wyeth in the twentieth century will offer various views of country life.
+Works by artists ranging from Winslow Homer and Rhonda Nicholls in the nineteenth century to Thomas Hart Benton, Marion Greenwood, Clarence John Laughlin, Lewis Hine, and Andrew Wyeth in the twentieth century will offer various views of country life.
 The artworks also will foreground the diversity of the High’s collection to present a dynamic and varied picture of the complex and compelling story of the American pastoral.

 This exhibition is organized by the High Museum of Art, Atlanta.

 Winslow Homer, The Last Days of Harvest, 1873Winslow Homer, The Last Days of Harvest, 1873

 Woodcut on newspaper

 Thomas Hart Benton, Threshing, 1941Thomas Hart Benton, Threshing, 1941

 Lithograph on paper

 Gift in memory of Alan R. Liederman from his children, 1991.84